Locksmith

 Hiding product prices and/or the add to cart button

-How to use the Locksmith app to hide specific page content on your Shopify Online Store
+How to use the Locksmith app to hide or "lock" specific page content on your Shopify Online Store

-Locksmith's manual mode feature can be used to hide your product prices so that customers can still browse your shop, but can only see prices and purchase products if certain conditions are met.
+Locksmith's feature can be used to hide your product prices so that customers can still browse your shop, but can only see prices and purchase products if certain conditions are met.

 Here is an example of a product page that has been setup properly with Locksmith to hide prices: